CIA International Student Application Requirements

 International Admissions Counselor

-Assists students from East Asia Pacific and the Western Hemisphere.
+Assists students from East Asia Pacific, the Western Hemisphere, Europe-Eurasia, and Sub-Saharan Africa.

 Amanda Stevens - CIA Assistant Director—International Admissions